keystonejs/keystone/docs/guides/cache-hints.md

 ### Setting a default `maxAge`

 By default, all queries and mutations keystone generates have a `maxAge` of 0 (ie, uncacheable).
-You can update this behaviour by specifying a default max age when you create your `GraphQLApp`.
+You can update this behaviour by specifying a default max age when creating the `GraphQLApp`.

 ```javascript
 const app = new GraphQLApp({